sankarshan3108-fsd/Greenden/README.md

 🌐 Website Structure
 The Greenden website consists of a well-structured navigation bar and three main pages:

-🏠 Home Page
+Home Page:
 Welcomes users with an eye-catching hero section Introduces the Greenden brand and its purpose
-Includes call-to-action buttons and featured sections 🌱 Products Page
+Includes call-to-action buttons and featured sections

+🌱 Products Page:
 Displays a collection of green-themed or plant-related products Uses a clean grid/card layout
 Includes hover effects and pricing information

-📞 Contact Page
+📞 Contact Page:
 Presents styled contact information
 Includes a neatly organized section for user interaction Designed with clarity and accessibility in mind

-📱 Responsive Design
+📱 Responsive Design:
 Fully responsive across mobile, tablet, and desktop devices Built using Tailwind CSS responsive breakpoints:
 sm: (small screens)